Supporting Students in Distress (Guide)

 ANU is committed to providing a safe and inclusive environment for staff and students.
 We acknowledge the important role that academic and professional staff play in supporting students who may be experiencing wellbeing and/or personal concerns.

-This resource has been developed by the Student Safety and Wellbeing team to provide staff with general information on how to provide initial support to students who disclose distress or for staff who have concerns about a student’s safety and wellbeing.
+This resource has been developed by the ANU Health and Wellbeing teams to provide staff with general information on how to provide initial support to students who disclose distress or for staff who have concerns about a student’s safety and wellbeing.
 We acknowledge that modification to responses may be required based on the individual student’s needs and circumstances.

 After hours, students can be supported by the ANU Wellbeing and Support Line which is available 24 hours/7 days a week by calling 1300 050 327 or texting 0488 884 170.